pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/project-and-stack-management.md

 ### Viewing your organization stacks

-Once signed in, select your organization from the drop-down list on the upper left corner of the screen.

 ![Stack outputs and configuration](/images/docs/reference/service/organization-stacks.png)

-The **Projects** tab displays a card-based view of your stacks with relevant details including the project name and description, language, stack name, last update information, and resource count.
-This example shows an organization backed by GitHub and sorts the stacks by their GitHub repositories.
-By default, stacks are grouped by [project]({{< relref "/docs/intro/concepts/project" >}}), but you may group them by [tag]({{< relref "/docs/intro/concepts/stack#stack-tags" >}}).
-Select the stack name to get more details on a specific stack.

-If you have been added to a Pulumi organization with existing projects and stacks, the Console displays a list of _Stacks_ and a _Recent Activity_ stream when you sign in.
-The lists are collapsible and are sorted according to the most recent updates.
-Select a specific stack update or activity for a more detailed view.
+To view an organization's stacks:

+1. Navigate to **Projects**.
+1. Optionally, adjust the grouping by selecting the **Group By** and **Sort By** controls.
+1. To view a stacks details select the name of the stack.
+1. To view a specific stack update, navigate to **Activity** and select it from the list.

 ### Stack Detailed View

-Selecting a specific stack update takes you to the Stack tab.
-This tab displays your stack's outputs, configuration values, and tags and renders a web-based view of the resulting output when you run `pulumi config` and `pulumi stack output` from the command line.
+To view a stack's details:

+1. Navigate to **Projects** and then a specific stack.
+1. Navigate to **Activity**.
+1. Review the stack's outputs, configuration values, and tags.

 ![Stack outputs and configuration](/images/docs/reference/service/stack-outputs-and-configuration.png)

 You can see other details such as who applied the update and when, as well as counts of added, updated, and unchanged resources.
-If your stack is integrated with your workflow, such as [GitHub Actions]({{< relref "/docs/guides/continuous-delivery/github-actions" >}}), you should also see useful links to data like your Git commit hash, mapped branch, and pull request ID.
+If your stack is integrated with a CI/CD pipeline, such as [GitHub Actions]({{< relref "/docs/guides/continuous-delivery/github-actions" >}}), you also see useful links to data like your Git commit hash, mapped branch, and pull request ID.

-#### Stack tags
+#### Custom Stack Tags

-Custom [stack tags]({{< relref "/docs/intro/concepts/stack#stack-tags" >}}) can be managed within the Stack tab.
-Select the **New** button to create a new tag, the pencil to edit an existing tag, or the trash can to permanently delete a tag.

 ![Stack tags](/images/docs/reference/service/stack-tags.png)

+To create a custom tag:

+1. Navigate to **Projects** and then a specific stack.
+1. Select **New tag**.

+To modify or delete a custom tag:

+1. Navigate to **Projects** and then a specific stack.
+1. To modify a custom tag, use the pencil icon.
+1. To delete a custom tag, use the trash can icon.

 #### Activity

-By default, the Activity tab gives you a card-based list of stack updates sorted by date.
+To view stack activity:

+1. Navigate to **Projects** and then a specific stack.
+1. Navigate to **Activity**.
-Selecting "Details" from the Stack update tab, or selecting a specific activity from the login screen, gives you a detailed view of that specific update.
-The Activity tab provides insights into the operations that were performed on your stack resources during an update.
-This tab can include three tabs, depending on your setup: Changes, Timeline, and Configuration.
+1. Review insights and operations that were performed on your stack resources during the update.
+1. Navigate to **Changes**, **Timeline**, or **Configuration** for more details.

 ##### Changes